acse-srm3018/DeeplearningProxy/README.md

 See the `docs` directory for the preliminary documentation provided that you should add to.

-Also the pdf file of report placed in [report](https://github.com/acse-srm3018/DeeplearningProxy/blob/main/SeyedehRahaMoosavi_ACSE9_FinalReport.pdf)file.
+Also the pdf file of report placed in [report](https://github.com/acse-srm3018/DeeplearningProxy/blob/main/SeyedehRahaMoosavi_ACSE9_FinalReport.pdf) file.

 ## More information